 6407/6-6 Mikkel Sør is a discovery on Haltenbanken in the eastern part of the Norwegian Sea, eight kilometres south of the Mikkel field.
 The water depth is 230 metres.
 Mikkel Sør was proven in 2008 and includes the 6407/6-7 S (Harepus) discovery, proven in 2009.
 The Mikkel Sør reservoirs contain gas and condensate in Middle Jurassic sandstone in the Garn and Ile Formations and lie at a depth of 2,100-2,230 metres.
 The 6407/6-7 S (Harepus) reservoirs contain gas and condensate in Upper Jurassic sandstone in the Garn Formation and lie at a depth of 2,800 metres.
-The most likely development solution is a coordinated development with the 6407/2-6 S (Flyndretind) discovery tied-back to the Åsgard B facility.
-A for development and operation (PDO) is expected to be submitted in late 2020.
+The most likely development solution is a joint development with the 6407/2-6 S (Flyndretind) discovery tied-back to the Åsgard B facility.
+The plan for development and operation (PDO) is expected to be submitted in late 2022.

 Visit the Norwegian Petroleum Directorate's fact pages for more information